techmatlock/c0524-code-solutions/typescript-local-storage/typescript-local-storage-quiz-notes.md

 - When does the `'beforeunload'` event fire on the `window` object?

+When the window, the document and its resources are about to be unloaded.
+Before the page refreshes.

 ## Notes

 All student notes should be written here.